zagaran/sample-django-app/readme.md

      pipeline rather than running it locally.

-## Optional Settings
+### Optional Settings

 `MAINTENANCE_MODE`: Set this flag on a server environment to stop all user requests to the site, such as when you need to make substantial server updates or run a complex database migration.

-## Deployment
+# Deployment
+As a default for web applications, we strongly recommend using Elastic Beanstalk.
 To create a new deployment, [set up your local AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) e.g. ~/.aws/config, and then

 Use [eb-create-environment](https://github.com/zagaran/eb-create-environment/):